smartcontractkit/documentation/docs/Oracle Jobs/Job Types/direct_request.md

 - `contractAddress`: The Oracle or Operator contract to monitor for requests
 - `requesters`: Optional - Allows whitelisting requesters
 - `minContractPaymentLinkJuels` Optional - Allows you to specify a job-specific minimum contract payment
+- `minIncomingConfirmations` Optional - Allows you to specify a job-specific `MIN_INCOMING_CONFIRMATIONS` value, must be greater than or equal to 1

 **Job type specific pipeline variables**